 - state (FieldBase) An example for the state from which the grid and other information can be extracted. - backend (str) Determines how the function is created.
 Accepted values are 'numpy' and 'numba'.
-Alternatively, 'auto' lets the code decide for the most optimal backend.
+Alternatively, 'auto' lets the code pick the optimal backend.